mentalclear/apitest-js-demo/README.md

 2. Run `npm install` again.

 #### Additional notes
-- Some test will fail due to actual bugs found by this automation framework.
+- Some tests (3 at the time of writing this doc) will fail due to actual bugs found by this automation framework.
-- Some tests may randomly fail, the API is open for anybody to make changes any time.
+- Some tests may randomly fail because the API is open for anybody to make changes at any time.

 Enjoy! :)